nio-blocks/simulator/README.md

 ----------

 -   **interval**: How often should the block notify signals
 -   **max_count**: Maximum signals to notify — the block will never notify more signals than this count every interval.
 However, if the number is too high for it to create, it may return less than this number.
-The only guarantee made by this block is that a notification will happen every interval
+The only guarantee made by this block is that a notification will happen every interval.

 Output
 ------